 | Total return (incl. reinvested distributions) | +$17,440 |

 That is a total return of 78% over 6.5 years, or roughly 9.4% annualized.
-The figure is depressed by the bad REIT cohort of 2022–2023, when rising rates pressured the sector heavily.
-In the 2018–2021 window the same portfolio was annualized around 11%.
+In this scenario the figure is depressed by the weak REIT cohort of 2022–2023, when rising rates pressured the sector heavily.
+In a 2018–2021 window the same portfolio would have annualized closer to 11%.

 The honest comparison

-On annualized return, the condo won — 13.5% vs. 9.4%.
+On annualized return, the condo wins — 13.5% vs. 9.4%.
 But that comparison is not fair without three adjustments.

 Adjustment one: time.
-The condo cost me, conservatively, 80 hours over six years in property-manager coordination, tax-prep complexity, two emergency repair calls, and one minor tenant dispute.
-The REITs cost me, generously, four hours — the time to read each year's 10-K for the three individual names.
-At even $30/hour for my time, the condo's gain shrinks by $2,400.
-Annualized return drops to about 12.5%.
+A rental like this realistically costs, conservatively, 80 hours over six years in property-manager coordination, tax-prep complexity, emergency repair calls, and the occasional tenant dispute.
+The REITs cost, generously, four hours — the time to read each year's 10-K for the three individual names.
+At even $30/hour, the condo's gain shrinks by $2,400 and its annualized return drops to about 12.5%.

 Adjustment two: risk.
-The condo's return depended on one tenant in one unit in one building in one local market.
-The REIT portfolio held thousands of properties across multiple sectors.
-The condo had real concentration risk that the spreadsheet does not show.
+The condo's return depends on one tenant in one unit in one building in one local market.
+The REIT portfolio holds thousands of properties across multiple sectors.
+The condo carries real concentration risk that the spreadsheet does not show.

 Adjustment three: leverage.
-The condo's outperformance was, in large part, the leverage.
-With 20% down, every dollar of appreciation showed up at 5x on my equity.
+The condo's outperformance is, in large part, the leverage.
+With 20% down, every dollar of appreciation shows up at 5x on the equity.
 The same leverage works against you if the market goes the other way.
-The REITs were unlevered.
+The REITs are unlevered.

 A leveraged property in a rising market beats an unlevered portfolio almost every time.
 The trick is that "rising" has to last longer than the mortgage.

-I would not buy another single rental.
-The cash-flow margin in any market I would now consider is too thin, and the time cost — even with a manager — is not zero.
-The financial outcome was good; the experience was not as passive as the brochures.
+For many investors, a single rental is hard to justify.
+The cash-flow margin in a lot of today's markets is thin, and the time cost — even with a manager — is not zero.
+The financial outcome can be good; the experience is rarely as passive as the brochures suggest.

-I would, and do, hold REITs.
-Inside an IRA or HSA, they are tax-efficient because the (non-qualified) distributions are sheltered.
-In a taxable account they are tax-inefficient, which is why the bulk of my exposure now sits in a Roth.
+REITs are easier to hold.
+Inside an IRA or HSA, they are tax-efficient because the (largely non-qualified) distributions are sheltered.
+In a taxable account they are tax-inefficient, which is why this kind of exposure usually belongs in a Roth where possible.

 The honest verdict: rental property can outperform REITs in a rising market with leverage, at a cost of time and concentration risk that most spreadsheets do not bother to charge.
 REITs underperform in the same window, with none of the operational drag.
 Which one is better depends less on the return and more on how passive you actually want your passive income to be.